 Some wood adhesives act fast, which means that they dry within seconds after being applied, and other adhesives need 20-30 minutes for them to dry.
 Typically, when the glue takes a while to dry, then the bond is stronger as long as you’ve clamped the wood together while the glue was drying.

 If your project is time-sensitive, then you’ll want to choose a wood adhesive that can dry within 5-20 minutes so that it’s not holding you up or causing complications to your project.

-While glue can’t last forever, we recommend that you choose a glue with a shelf life of at least 3-6 months.
+While glue can’t last forever, we recommend that you choose an adhesive with a shelf life of at least 3-6 months.
 You can also make the glue last longer by closing the bottle quickly after each use.

-When you’re choosing glue, you’ll need to consider the thickness of the glue so that it’s easier for you to apply.
+When you’re choosing an adhesive, you’ll need to consider the thickness of the glue so that it’s easier for you to apply.
 Some glues are very thick, making them difficult to use, while others have a water base, which makes them runny.

-If you’re using the glue for finishing carpentry, then you’ll want to make sure that you choose a glue with a natural wood colour so that it blends into the wood once it’s finished drying.
+If you’re using the glue for finishing carpentry, then you’ll want to make sure that you choose an adhesive with a natural wood colour so that it blends in once it’s finished drying.